w3f/1KC/EVALUATORS.md

 :warning: **Employee impersonation is a common type of scam**. :warning:

-> For other ways of protecting yourself, please see [How to Protect Yourself from Scams](scams.md).
+> For ways to protect yourself, please see the [How to Protect Yourself from Scams](scams.md) page on
+> the Polkadot Wiki.

 ## Technical Education